No. We book appointments by phone only. The clinic hours are:

 Emergency contraceptive pill (ECP)

 The emergency contraceptive pill, also known as the morning after pill, is a hormonal treatment that reduces the chance of pregnancy if taken within three days after unprotected sex.
-At this clinic we sell Plan B at a reduced price, cash only.
+At this clinic we sell Plan B ad Ella at a reduced price, cash only.
+Ella is recommended for women over 175 lbs (80 kgs)

 You don’t need an appointment but it is best to call the clinic first before you come.
-We can only provide Plan B to the client herself.
+We can only provide Plan B or Ella to the client herself.

 An HIV test is most accurate three months after exposure to the virus.( for example, from unprotected sex or sharing needles).
 You do not need to do an HIV test on a regular basis unless you feel you have been at risk for the virus.